ChalmersGU-data-structure-courses/general-course-information/exercises/6-graphs-solutions.md

 ### D1.
 Draw the shortest path tree

-- [a] a tree consisting of the two branches 0→2 and 0→4→5→1→3→6
+- [a] a tree consisting of the two branches 0→2 and 0→4→5→1→3→6,
-- [b] a tree consisting of the single branch 0→6→3→1→5→4  (node 2 is unreachable)
+- [b] a tree consisting of the single branch 0→6→3→1→5→4 (node 2 is unreachable).

 ### D2.
 Draw another SPT